darrenjw/scala-view/README.md

 # scala-view

-Tiny Scala package for viewing a Stream of Swing BufferedImages in a JFrame
+Tiny Scala package for animating on-screen a Stream of Swing BufferedImages in a JFrame

 ## Building and using the package (with sbt)